crypto-com/thaler-docs/docs/getting-started/staking.md

 ```
 R = (R0 / 1000) * exp(-S / tau)
 ```
-To virtualize this, if we set `tau=10 Billion`, `R0=350`, we have the following graph of the function:
+To visualize this, if we set `tau=10 Billion`, `R0=350`, we have the following graph of the function:

 ![](./assets/reward_rate.png)